ONLINE HELP

 • If the separator corresponds to the ":" character, the letter corresponding to the most significant unit will be added ('h' for hour, 'm' for minute, 's' for second, 'cs' for hundredths of a second and 'ms' for thousands of a second).

-• To display a duration in an edit control in hours/minutes format (instead of days/hours/minutes), you must define a mask such as: "+5 HHhMMm", where "+5" indicates the number of digits to display for the hours.
+• To display a duration in an Edit control in hours/minutes format (instead of days/hours/minutes), it is necessary to define a mask of the type: "+5 HHhMMm", where "+5" designates the number of digits to be displayed for the hours..

 Type of display mask

 A mask can be replaced with a mask of the same type.
-For example, the display mask of a DATE control cannot be replaced by the display mask of a TIME control.
+For example, the display mask of a DATE control cannot be replaced with the display mask of a TIME control.

 Assigning an incorrect display mask will trigger an error message.